erlyvideo/erlyvideo-old/README.md

 Licensing
 =========

-Erlyvideo is distributed under the GNU General Public License version 3 and is also available under alternative licenses negotiated directly with Erlyvideo author Max Lapshin <max@maxidoors.ru>.
+Erlyvideo is distributed under the GNU General Public License version 3 and is also available under alternative licenses negotiated directly with Erlyvideo author Max Lapshin <info@erlyvideo.org>.
 The GPL (version 3) is included in this source tree in the file COPYING.

 Erlyvideo has runtime dependencies from other packages: